SiclaitGitHub/post-install-config/README.md

 <img width="1059" alt="Screen Shot 2023-07-10 at 10 32 46 PM" src="https://github.com/SiclaitGitHub/post-install-config/assets/139138443/b07b3607-0cdb-440d-ab9b-a7939f5a3f7d">

-5. Enable Ticket Creation Premission To All Users
+5. Enable Ticket Creation Permission To All Users

-- In the "admin Panel" of osTicket select the "Users" tabe under "Settings"
+- In the "admin Panel" of osTicket select the "Users" tab under "Settings"
 - Make sure that the "Require registration and login to create tickets" box is unchecked
 - Click "Save Changes"